 Children aged under 5 years should stay away from nurseries, playgroups, etc, until tests show that the bacteria have cleared from stool specimens in three stool samples taken at weekly intervals.

 What is the outlook (prognosis)?

 Without antibiotics, about 1 in 5 people will die from a typhoid infection.
-Paratyphoid is not usually fatal.
+Paratyphoid is usually less severe and not usually fatal.

 With treatment with antibiotics, most people make a full recovery but about 1 in 10 people have a recurrence of the illness (relapse).
 This usually happens a week after stopping the antibiotics but it can be much later.
 A further course of antibiotics will usually work if you have a relapse.